Class of 2023

 Research Interests: Democratization, nationalism, LGBTQ, political Islam, authoritarianism, Palestinian-Israeli conflicts, Arabic language and literature, public policy, youth empowerment, public education, public health

-Kannithi received a Royal Thai Government Scholarship for his undergraduate and post-graduate studies with a concentration on Arabic language and studies of the Middle East.
-He graduated from the University of Jordan (JU), Amman in 2020 with a B.A. in Political Science.
-Prior to Kannithi’s undergraduate studies, he spent two years learning Arabic language at the University of Jordan Language Center in 2014 and Qatar University in 2015.
-While at JU, he worked as a conversation club and debate club moderator at the American Corner and as a research assistant at the Center for Strategic Studies (CSS).
-His research at CSS focused on EU foreign policy in the MENA region.
-For the past 6 years in the Middle East, Kannithi has learned a lot about Arab people, cultures, traditions, and political-economic-societal challenges that has shaped his academic and professional interests.
+Kannithi received the Royal Thai Government Scholarship for his undergraduate and graduate studies with a concentration on the Arabic language and the studies of the Middle East.
+He graduated from the University of Jordan (JU) in 2020 with a BA degree in Political Science.
+Prior to his undergraduate studies, Kannithi spent two years learning Arabic language at the University of Jordan Language Center and Qatar University.
+The experience he gained in the Arab World through his studies and work and the exposure to the lived realities of local people furthered Kannithi’s interests to pursue a MA degree in Arab Studies at Georgetown University.

-After graduating from JU and having to defer his admission to MAAS in 2020, Kannithi began working as a diplomat for the North Africa desk at the Department of South Asian, Middle East and African Affairs at the Ministry of Foreign Affairs of Thailand.
-While at the Ministry, he also had the opportunity to observe the work of Thai-Arabic interpreter during high-level visits and work as a Thai-Arabic interpreter on a few occasions.
+Prior to his studies at Georgetown University, Kannithi began working as a diplomatic officer for the North Africa desk at the Ministry of Foreign Affairs of Thailand.
+While at the Ministry, he had the opportunity to observe the work of Thai-Arabic interpreters during high-level visits and worked as an interpreter himself.
+After his graduation from Georgetown University, Kannithi will resume his diplomatic service at the Ministry.